 “One fish, two fish, red fish, blue fish” Dr Seuss

 Well, I think I just discovered an indispensable sauce for all fish!
 Tahini sauce.
 Minutes to assemble.
 But please don’t underestimate this Algerian recipe by its simplicity.
 With the first bite the fish is suddenly elevated to a whole new level where you think, ‘I can’t imagine fish ever again without this.”

 From the time Abby was very little, she loved to fish.
 She loved to be on the water near them, she loved to catch them, she loved to smoke them, she loved to eat them.
 I remember many wild pale orange fleshed colored trout she would catch in the Kickapoo river and bring back for us to cook.
 One vivid memory comes to mind was when I first came to the valley in the time of early spring where we prepared and shared a completely wild caught and harvested meal.
 It consisted of morel mushrooms found hiding near rotting elm trees, secret patches of wild asparagus and river run trout…all brought to the cabin table by Abby’s knowledge of the seasons and plants, keen eye and natural talents.
 It was a remarkable meal and an experience I will always remember.

-Just as I will remember my beloved Uncle Newt who took me as a small girl out on the clean beautiful waters of the Finger lakes of New York state to fish with him in his small one motor metal row boat on summer days.
+Just as I will remember my beloved Uncle Newt who took me as a small girl out on the clean beautiful waters of the Finger Lakes of New York state to fish with him in his small one motor metal row boat on summer days.
 We ate lovingly prepared sandwiches wrapped in wax paper and drank iced tea from a Coleman container that I still have to this day.
 He fished for perch and bass and our family’s freezers were always filled with aluminum foil packages layered with boneless fillets.
-He was the one that gave me gift of appreciating the great outdoors for which I am eternally grateful…and for fishing.
+He was the one that gave me the gift of appreciating the great outdoors for which I am eternally grateful.